bonnie-bee/liri-node-app/README.md

 # liri-node-app
-Finding tweets on Twitter and songs on Spotify
+Finding tweets on Twitter and songs on Spotify using Node.js